arpineoganisian/DesertIsland/README.md

 Text-based adventure game written in Java

-**BACKSTORY**
+:arrow_right: **BACKSTORY**

 Long-awaited journey on a cruise liner ends in disaster.
-Your ship is wrecked in a storm and you found yourself on a beautiful desert island with no one else around.
-You have only one way to get back home.
+Your ship is wrecked in a storm.
+You found yourself on a beautiful desert island with no one else around.
+There is one way to get back home.

-**HOW TO PLAY**
+:arrow_right: **HOW TO PLAY**

 You can use following commands:
 - look around --> to get info about you current location